Vertical Development: building leadership capabilities for the future

 Our approach to vertical development is underpinned by the research rigor of different theorists whose work expands on these different components; Elliot Jaques advances the importance of developing cognitive complexity, Robert Kegan focuses more on the significance of internal sense making and relationship with the self and we use the ‘perspective taking’ ideas of Suzanne Cook-Greuter’s theory to underpin the development of interpersonal capabilities.

 As calls on leaders’ time increases, minimising the time they have available to take out for ‘set piece’ development programmes, organisations are under pressure to deliver better return on investment (both financial and time) on those development activities.
 Precise targeting of development interventions to an individual’s own personal stage of development, drives the greatest positive impact on effectiveness and return on investment.

 By diagnosing where individuals are within a stage of development and for each of the three capability strands, activities can be tailored to the development edge of a leadership cohort or specific individuals, to maximise the learning outcome.
 The appropriateness of an activity can be determined by the level of complexity and the degree of ambiguity it introduces.

-We work with our clients to design and implement practical vertical leadership development approaches.
+We work with our clients to design and implement practical vertical leadership development approaches applied to real life challenges.
 We work alongside our clients to create the organisational conditions and support systems to support this.
 We help our clients to design new development interventions or advise on how to adapt existing approaches, tailoring the approach to the development edge of the specific cohort to achieve the greatest development return.
 We use real work and case study exercises to build the capacity to learn in action.
-See how one global financial institution we have worked with is using a vertical development approach here.
+See our case studies here.

 (1) Harthill Consulting